mfornace/nupack-docs-dev/sources/design.md

 ```

 !!!
 Note
-    A design job with a non-zero `seed` will give the same result each time it is run.

-!!!
-Note
     Reduce `max_cache` if you have less than 4GB of memory available per design trial.